 Should I refer?
 Information for health professionals

 If you are unsure whether to refer for an occupational therapy driver assessment, there is a useful app called DriveSafe DriveAware that can help determine if an on-road assessment is necessary.
 The app provides an objective, evidence-based measure of cognitive fitness to drive that accurately predicts driving ability for older and/or cognitively impaired patients.
 Find out more information about DriveSafe DriveAware here.

 How to refer

 A doctor or health professional is required to complete and sign a referral form to indicate the person is fit to undertake a driving assessment.
-Please contact us to request a referral form.
+Download a referral form.

 Frequently Asked Questions

 Would you like to know if you can drive your own vehicle?
 What happens after the assessment or what to do if you no longer hold a valid drivers license?
 Check out the below fact sheets to see if we may have already answered your questions.

 Indigo Driver Assessment FAQ(pdf)